Two-variable polynomials with dynamical Mahler measure zero: Introduction

-where the above limits are taken independently for each variable.
 This result expresses the Mahler measure of a multivariate polynomial in terms of the Mahler measure of a single variable polynomial.
 It sheds light into the Lehmer conjecture for multivariate polynomials, since the existence of any such polynomial with small Mahler measure would immediately imply the existence of infinitely many single variable polynomials with small Mahler measure.